ICTU/quality-time/README.md

 ### From source

-To start the REST API server run:
+To start the API server run:

 `quality-time`